Put Years of Experience in your corner

 impacted.
 Hence, manufacturing defect claims are one of the more common

-to be dangerously weakened and break, resulting in property damage or injury.
+weakened and break, resulting in property damage or injury.
+As leading

-As leading Los Angeles product defect lawyers with detailed experience
+Los Angeles product defect lawyers with detailed experience dealing with

-dealing with such cases, we think it's important you know the early signs
+such cases, we think it's important you know the early signs and symptoms

 A design defect claim is less common, but more far-reaching than a manufacturing